-Longtime IBM Notes users at Canam Group Inc. wanted to work better, smarter and more efficiently, particularly with a scattered, global workforce.
-But life on the IBM Notes platform hindered efforts at workplace cloud collaboration.
+Longtime IBM Notes users at Canam Group Inc. wanted to work better, smarter and more efficiently, particularly given their scattered, global workforce.
+But life on the IBM Notes platform hindered efforts to build a cloud collaboration environment.

 That’s a lot of workers in many different locations and time zones.
 Using IBM Notes, Canam Group Inc. relied upon email attachments to share files across the company.
-These files were getting muddled.
-Too many versions existed with too many people touching them and making new versions.
+However, these files were getting muddled.
+Too many versions existed, with too many people touching them and creating new versions.

 The result?
 Workers were wasting time managing files.
-They needed the ability to create living documents that teams could open simultaneously to collaborate in real-time, no matter where they were located or what time of day it was.
+They needed the ability to create living documents that teams could open simultaneously to collaborate in real-time, no matter where they were located — or at what time of the day.

 With such a scattered workforce, the company’s leaders knew they needed to streamline workflows and processes.
-They felt it was critical that all teams were able to work from a single source for document creation and review processes.
+They felt it was critical for all teams to work from a single source for document creation and process reviews.
 They also wanted to minimize costs.

-Enter Onix and G Suite.
-Canam Group Inc. was interested in what G Suite could offer in terms of workplace cloud collaboration, but the deal wasn’t yet signed, sealed and delivered.
+Enter Onix and Google Workspace.
+Canam Group Inc. was interested in what Google Workspace could offer in terms of workplace collaboration, but the deal wasn’t yet signed, sealed and delivered.

-Google Cloud reps brought us into the equation when they realized Canam Group Inc. needed a large enterprise deployment of the leading, cloud-based workplace productivity tools suite.
-We’re the partner who makes that happen for dozens of customers in Canada.
+Google Cloud reps brought Onix into the equation when they realized the company needed a large enterprise deployment of the leading, cloud-based workplace productivity tools suite.
+Onix is the partner that makes this happen for dozens of customers in Canada.

-The audit also included developing a plan for how the company would implement G Suite across all of these global users.
-It focused on using online and onsite training and adoption preparation tactics divided into three phases — core IT, early adopters and then the full suite for the rest of Canam Group Inc.’s new G Suite users.
+The audit also included the development of a plan about how the company would implement Google Workspace across all global users.
+Its change management strategy focused on using online and onsite training and adoption preparation initiatives to excite teams about the new cloud collaboration environment.
+These activities were divided into three phases focusing on different employee populations — core IT, early adopters and then the full suite for the rest of the organization’s new Google Workspace users.

-The entire project, from planning to full adoption took just six months, moving quickly from concept to Go Live.
-After Going Google so successfully by deploying G Suite, leadership at Canam Group Inc. is now exploring the benefits of migrating to Google Cloud in addition to maximizing their current investment in G Suite.
+From planning to full adoption, the entire project — took just six months, moving quickly from concept to Go Live.
+After Going Google so successfully by deploying Google Workspace, leadership at Canam Group Inc. is now exploring the benefits of migrating to Google Cloud in addition to further maximizing their current investment in Google Workspace.